 When looking at Finder and Explorer, we can see problems with this on different levels: Besides lacking in terms of fulfilling essential requirements for the copy process itself, there also appears to be a general issue with the practicability of using the tool on set.
 In the following, we will go into these two aspects in more detail:

 The two essential requirements for copying movie clips, which cannot be achieved with Finder and Explorer, are

-It’s not about how likely it is to loose data when not creating checksums, it is more about doing all you can to prevent any problems in the following production process from the beginning.
-Just imagine that you copied a file with Finder and checked it thoroughly but it will be questioned some time afterwards.
-When post production calls it will be a lot easier for you if you can trace any file with specific location and a valid checksum that underlines that the copy process has been completed correctly.
+It’s not about how likely it is to lose data when not creating checksums; it is more about doing all you can to prevent any problems in the following production process from the beginning.
+Just imagine that you copied a file with Finder and checked it thoroughly, but it will be questioned some time afterward.
+When post-production calls, it will be a lot easier for you if you can trace any file with the specific location and a valid checksum that underlines that the copy process has been completed correctly.

-The need to proof that a valid copy has been made even after some time has passed leads us to the second requirement: documentation.
+The need to prove that a valid copy has been made even after some time has passed leads us to the second requirement: documentation.

 Beyond the secure copy process, there is an essential need for proper documentation.
-This means that all copying processes can not only be proven but can also be reported in a structurized manner to everybody necessary.
-This can help as a reference to look things up, from special clips to data load per day, or in the worst case reconstruct a chain of custody.
+This means that all copying processes can not only be proven but can also be reported in a structured manner to everybody necessary.
+This can help as a reference to look things up, from special clips to data load per day, or in the worst case, reconstruct a chain of custody.

 2. Practicability on Set